milesmcc/a17t/docs/index.md

       <div class="md:w-9/12 content">
         <h2>Use tones to control color</h2>
         <p>There are six tones by default: neutral, positive, warning, critical, info, and urge.
 (Don't worry, these
           colors are all customizable.)
-You can specify a tone by using its class: a tilde followed by the tone name (e.g., <code>~positive</code>).
-The classes required for a green chip, for example, are <code>chip ~positive</code>.</p>
+Tones are specified using special class names that start with a tilde (e.g., <code>~positive</code>).
+To make a light green chip, for example, use <code>chip ~positive</code>.</p>
         <h2>Use priorities to control prominence</h2>
         <p>There are three priorities &mdash; low, normal, and high.
-The default priority is normal.
 You can specify a
-          priority by using its class: an exclamation point followed by its name (e.g., <code>!high</code> or
+          priority by its class: an exclamation point followed by its name (e.g., <code>!high</code> or
           <code>!low</code>).
 Usually, priorities affect an elements' colors, but fallback to using elevation
-          (communicated through drop shadow by default) when changing colors is not possible.</p>
+          (communicated through drop shadow) when changing colors wouldn't look good.</p>
         <h2>Consider using with Tailwind</h2>
         <p>Because a17t only provides the core elements of your interface, like buttons and form inputs, you'll need a
           tool to stitch everything together. (a17t does not provide any grid utilities.)
 While you could do this using